adswa/website/content/home/talks.md

 weight = 70  # Order that this section will appear.

 title = "Talks"
-subtitle = "Slides and more"
+subtitle = "Slides and more of public talks or workshops"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.